The liver is the second largest organ in your body. It performs several different functions.

 - edema, or fluid buildup in the legs

 - ascites, or fluid buildup in the abdomen

 Your doctor may prescribe medications.
 If only part of your liver is damaged, surgery may be recommended to remove the damaged part.
-A doctor can also take imaging tests of your liver to look for damage.
+A doctor can also order imaging tests of your liver, such as a CT scan or an MRI, to look for damage.

-You should see your doctor if you have any of the symptoms mentioned.
 You may not have liver failure, but if you do, early detection is important.
-Liver failure can be a silent killer because you may not experience symptoms until it is too late.
-With the proper treatment, you can control liver disease and lead a normal life.
+Liver failure can be a silent killer because you may not experience symptoms until it’s too late.
+With the proper treatment, you can control liver disease and lead a healthy life.